Steps to Build a Custom Skill

 Think about the value that your skill will provide to users.
 For more information, see Determine the value proposition of your skill.

 Consider how you might enhance the user experience.
-For example, you can add in-skill purchasing, support screen interaction, change the audio, make your skill accessible to all, and publish your skill to additional markets.
+For example, you can add in-skill purchasing, support screen interaction, change the audio, make your skill accessible to all, define your skill as a paid skill, and publish your skill to additional markets.

 Design a voice user interface.
 This maps out how users will interact with your skill.
 For guidance and best practices, see Build Your Design Artifact.